 In 2011 in order to help teens who might have experienced a death of a loved one, Save the Teens Grief Support Groups were established.
 First they were started in Franklin County Schools and then at The Shore Grief Center.
 If you know a teen who is troubled by a recent death (or past death), attending a grief support group will probably help them tremendously.

 The Signs of Teen Depression and Substance Abuse - for Adults

 Carolyn Zahnow shares her experiences with her son before, during and after his death on August 11, 2005.
 She learned much about teen depression and substance abuse while living with Cameron but even more after his death.
 Her hope to prevent another suicide by teaching you the signs!

 Teen Depression and How to Help Your Friends - for Teens

-Secondly, there is a presentation for teens that is also available.
-More straight, honest information is provided for them.
+Carolyn also has a presentation for teens.
+It contains more straight forward, honest information.
 Teens need to understand that it's better to share information with an adult about a troubled friend and have them mad at them than to have to attend their friend's funeral.

 Contact Carolyn for a speaking date.
 Or complete the form below.
 Let's save the teens!